Edit Admin User

 • Add Admin Users

-Overview The system module provides functionality for creating an administrative user profile within the system.
-By default, the user who creates the system will be automatically assigned administrative privileges for that particular system.
-As an ...
+Overview The system module lets you create an administrator profile for the chosen system.
+By default, the user who creates the system automatically receives administrator privileges for that system.
+As an administrator, you can designate one or more ...

 • Edit Connector